rotti/grava/README.md

 **Grava is not designed to run on public servers or should be accessable from the internet.
 It should run in your protected network.
 It handles data.
 Be careful.
 Keep your secrets to yourself and don't share data or at least careful.**

 ## Status
+**Version 0.1**

 Grava is in a developing/testing state.
 There are several issues and missing features.
 You are welcome to test it.
 For testing place a *limit* to the query and use a test database.

 ## Featureset
 * *token_helper.py*: helps to get your Strava authentication tokens
-* *filldb.py*: Reads your Strava activities and writes it into a InfluxDB database
+* *grava_init_backend.py*: Reads your Strava activities, normalise the data and writes it into a InfluxDB database
-* *make_dashboards.py*: Reads JSON templates and creates Grafana dashboards. #Status: proof of concept
+* *grava_init_frontend.py*: Creates Grafana datasources and reads JSON templates to create Grafana dashboards

 ## How to see your Data with Grava
 **1. Clone this repository (Linux)**